-A set of study questions is posted each week.
-The questions serve to focus and direct your reading as well as the overall class conversation surrounding the reading.
+A set of study questions is posted along with each unit.
+You are not required to submit your answers to all the questions.
+Instead, the questions serve to focus and direct your studies as well as the overall class conversation surrounding the assigned material.
+The questions also help you prepare for the unit's quiz.
 Questions are of a wide variety, but they always encourage you to develop a clear understanding of the central ideas and concepts expressed by an assigned text or work of art.
 Proper engagement with the questions may require you to identify and analyze the reasoning expressed by an author, or to draw connections among several perspectives and cultures.
 Rigorous abstract thinking and reflection are often needed to successfully respond to the questions.
 A study question will never ask you to merely summarize what you have read.

-Quizzes on the weekly study questions account for 60% of your course grade.
-Each week a quiz is due on the study questions.
-Three questions are randomly selected from the week's set of questions and posted in the quiz.
-You must respond to at least two of the quiz questions to earn full credit.
-If you answer all the questions well, you can earn extra credit.
+Quizzes on the study questions account for 60% of your course grade.
+A quiz on the study questions is assigned for each unit.
+Two questions are randomly selected from the unit's set of questions and posted in the quiz.
+You must respond to at least one of the quiz questions to earn full credit.
+If you answer both questions well, you can earn extra credit.

-Over the length of the semester, extra credit can be a significant help in raising your course grade.
+Over the length of the term, extra credit can be a significant help in raising your course grade.
 It is also the way to make up for missed assignments.

-Each response within the quiz should be approximately 250 words in length - no less than 200 words and no more than 300 words.
+Each response within the quiz should take the form of a short essay response of approximately 250 words in length - no less than 200 words and no more than 300 words.
 Longer responses are not necessarily better than shorter ones, but be sure that you use the space and time given to provide necessary details and explanations.
 Choose your words wisely and stay focused on answering the questions well.
 Always be clear and concise.
 Also, remember that we are working within an academic setting, so your writing should be appropriately professional in its tone and presentation.
 Proofread your work and be respectful in the way you address the ideas or practices of others.
 You will have two hours to complete the quiz itself.
 You are strongly encouraged to prepare responses ahead of time and paste them into Canvas when you take a quiz.
 Be careful and verify that you are in a secure location with a stable internet connection before sitting down to take a quiz.
 They cannot be restarted if they are stopped or interrupted.